 The preparation of financial statements in conformity with IFRS requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
 Actual results may differ from those estimates.
 Estimates are reviewed on an ongoing basis based on historical experience and other factors that are considered to be relevant under the circumstances.
 Revisions to estimates on the resulting effects of the carrying amounts of the Company's assets and liabilities are accounted for prospectively.

-All of the Company's significant accounting policies and estimates are included in Note 3 of the audited consolidated financial statements for the year ended August 31, 2019.
+All of the Company's significant accounting policies and estimates are included in Note 3 of the unaudited condensed consolidated interim financial statements for the three month period ended November 30, 2019.

 New Standards Adopted